Destiny 2: Release

 With the release of the Shadowkeep expansion in October 2019, Bungie made several changes to the monetization model of Destiny 2.
-Bungie's aim was to have the game able to be played by anyone with their friends, regardless of platform, so they implemented cross-saving, allowing players to transfer their characters from one platform to another.
-Alongside this, they partnered with Google to offer Destiny 2 on Stadia, a new game streaming service.
+Bungie's aim was to have the game able to be played by anyone with their friends, regardless of platform, so they implemented cross-saving, allowing players to transfer their characters from one platform to another; this did not apply to paid content such as the expansions which would have to be rebought on the other platform.
+Alongside this, they partnered with Google to offer Destiny 2 on the Stadia game streaming service.
 Additionally, alongside the release of Shadowkeep, Bungie made Destiny 2 free to play in its "New Light" version, making the base game, the Leviathan raid, and many of the player-versus-player modes free, including the first two expansions, Curse of Osiris and Warmind.
-Content like Forsaken and Shadowkeep can be purchased à la carte by the player.
-Shadowkeep and future expansions are considered standalone experiences, not requiring the player to have bought the other additional content.
-Further, Destiny 2 introduced a battle pass system lasting for each season, featuring two tiers of rewards, which include weapons, cosmetics, and in-game materials and currency, for playing various activities during that season.
-One tier is free for all players, while the second tier is only available to players that have purchased the season pass.
-Both New Light and the Shadowkeep expansion come after Bungie's acquisition of the publishing rights of the Destiny franchise from Activision.
+Forsaken and Shadowkeep were still required to be purchased à la carte by the player to access their respective content.
+Shadowkeep and future expansions were considered standalone experiences, not requiring the player to have bought the other additional content.
+Further, Destiny 2 introduced a battle pass system lasting for each season, featuring two tiers of rewards, which included weapons, cosmetics, and in-game materials and currency, for playing various activities during that season.
+One tier was free for all players, while the second tier was only available to players that had purchased the season pass, renamed as reward passes in 2025.
+Both New Light and the Shadowkeep expansion came after Bungie's acquisition of the publishing rights of the Destiny franchise from Activision.

-Bungie announced in June 2020 that moving into the fourth year of content for the game, beginning with the Beyond Light expansion in November, that it would retire some of the less played existing content into a "Destiny Content Vault" (DCV), making the worlds and activities associated with them unavailable to play, as the developers stated the game had become too large and unmanagable with all the content they were continuing to add (the size of the game client had reached approximately 115 GB).
-However, they will periodically unvault some of these areas and activities, including updated versions of areas and activities from the original Destiny (seen first with the Moon in the Shadowkeep expansion), to give players opportunities to complete quests and triumphs associated with them over time.
+Bungie announced in June 2020 that moving into the fourth year of content for the game, beginning with the Beyond Light expansion in November, that it would retire some of the less played existing content into a "Destiny Content Vault" (DCV), which included all of the content from the original game, making the worlds and activities associated with them unavailable to play, as the developers stated the game had become too large and unmanagable with all the content they were continuing to add (the size of the game client had reached approximately 115 GB).
+However, they periodically unvaulted some of these areas and activities, including updated versions of areas and activities from the original Destiny (seen first with the Moon in the Shadowkeep expansion), to give players opportunities to complete quests and triumphs associated with them over time.
 For example, the Leviathan area was brought back for "Season of the Haunted" with The Witch Queen, though with new activities and changes to the maps to reflect the story elements around it.
 Bungie said that using the DCV to rework content was an alternative to developing a wholly new Destiny 3 game.
-However, by August 2022, Bungie stated that they had improved the backend technology behind Destiny 2, and will no longer vault expansion content.
+However, by August 2022, Bungie stated that they had improved the backend technology behind Destiny 2 and would no longer vault expansion content, but seasonal content would continue to be vaulted at the end of each content year.